AdobeDocs/adobeio-events/intro/journaling_api.md

 ### Obtaining an access token to call the API

-To issue the API call, you need to provide two additional parameters:
+To issue the API call, you need to provide 3 additional parameters:

 * Your integration's API key.
 This is displayed in the Overview tab for your integration in the Adobe I/O Console.
 * A JWT token.
 See [Authentication: Creating a JWT Token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md) for how to create a JWT token.
+* Your organization id in the format org_id@AdobeOrg.
+This is also displayed in the Overview tab for your integration in the Adobe I/O Console.

-You combine the URL you got from the Journaling section of the event details with your API key and JWT token to make the call.
+You combine the URL you got from the Journaling section of the event details with your API key, JWT token and organization ID to make the call.

 ```
 curl -X GET \
   https://api.adobe.io/events/organizations/xxxxx/integrations/xxxx/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx \
   -H "Authorization: Bearer $JWT_TOKEN" \
-  -H "x-api-key: $API_KEY"
+  -H "x-api-key: $API_KEY" \
+  -H "x-ims-org-id: $ORG_ID"
 ```

 ### Fetching your first batch of events from the journal